EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 I ensemble ResNet101 and VGG19 and obtained an accuracy of 86% on the validation set.

-I implemented these models using  pytorch.
+I implemented these models using  Pytorch.

 ## Conclusion